Cecil Aronowitz: Career

 Benjamin Britten wrote many viola parts with Cecil Aronowitz in mind, particularly in his chamber operas and church operas.
 The chamber music in his War Requiem was written for the Melos Ensemble and was conducted by Britten in the first performance at Coventry in 1962.
 The first recording was made in 1963.
 Cecil Aronowitz also participated in the premiere and first recording of Britten's Curlew River in 1964.
 In 1976, Britten wrote Aronowitz a version of his Lachrymae (written for William Primrose in 1950, originally for viola and piano) for viola and string orchestra.

 In 1951, he premiered the Suite for Viola and Cello by Arthur Butterworth with Terence Weil.
 Alun Hoddinott wrote a Viola Concertino for him in 1958.
 Variations for Viola and Piano (1958), the Op.
 1 of Hugh Wood, was premiered by Margaret Kitchin and Cecil Aronowitz on 7 July 1959 at a concert in the Wigmore Hall given by the Society for the Promotion of New Music.
 In the 1960s, he played in the Cremona Quartet with leader Hugh Maguire, Iona Brown, and Terence Weil.
 At the 1976 Aldeburgh Festival he and his wife Nicola Grunberg gave the first public performance outside Russia of Shostakovich's last work, the Sonata for Viola and Piano, Op.
 147, in the presence of Britten and Shostakovich's widow.

 He taught viola and chamber music at the Royal College of Music for 25 years, then in 1973 became the first Head of Strings at the newly formed Royal Northern College of Music in Manchester.
 The RNCM has regularly awarded a Cecil Aronowitz Prize for viola.

 In 1978 he suffered a stroke in a performance of Mozart's String Quintet in C major at Snape Maltings and died in Ipswich, England, on 7 September.

+His name is remembered in the Musicians' Book of Remembrance in the Musician's Chapel within the Church of the Holy Sepulchre, (The Musicians' Church) in London.